MistaKistHur/OpenSourceSpaceGame/README.md

 all comments whether it be in htlm, js, css or any other file must be prepended by ::>>.
 This is to help with the learning & so others can see what has been done.

 Will set up a Kik messenger group/skype & deviant art group in the near future for all contributors to be able to communicate, & bounce ideas of one another.
+Aswell as using deviant art for a resources repository for Vectors, Model, Graphics & Story-boards.

 Will create some guidelines and to-do lists shortly.